-Washington, D.C. - The National Center for Earth and Space Science Education (NCESSE), and the Arthur C. Clarke Institute for Space Education, in partnership with NanoRacks LLC, announce a new opportunity for school districts across the U.S., Canada, and internationally to participate in the thirteenth flight opportunity of the Student Spaceflight Experiments Program (SSEP).
+Washington, D.C. - The National Center for Earth and Space Science Education (NCESSE) and the Arthur C. Clarke Institute for Space Education announce a new opportunity for school districts across the U.S., Canada, and internationally to participate in the 14th flight opportunity of the Student Spaceflight Experiments Program (SSEP).